What is Nitriding?

 What is Gas Nitriding?

 In the gas nitriding process, the metal is heated to a suitable temperature (5000C to 5750C for Steel) and held in contact with a nitrogenous gas, usually ammonia.
 This is why the process is sometimes known as ammonia nitriding.
 When ammonia comes into contact with the heated steel, it breaks down into hydrogen and nitrogen.
 This nitrogen then diffuses onto the metal surface and creates a nitride layer.
-Depending on the temperature the solubility of nitrogen into iron varies that can be seen from the attached iron-nitrogen equilibrium diagram in Fig. 1.
+Depending on the temperature the solubility of nitrogen into iron varies as can be seen from the attached iron-nitrogen equilibrium diagram in Fig. 1.

 The effectiveness of the gas nitriding process depends on various factors like